stennety/mywebsite/_posts/2020-05-27-May-News-Roundup.md

 title: May News Roundup
 ---

-*Matt* gave a news update including MicroPython's successful application to Google's Season of Docs, a brief summary of ARM devices and a look at the new ESP32-powered TTGO watch.
+*Matt* gave a news update including MicroPython's successful application to Google's Season of Docs, a brief summary of ARM devices, a look at the new ESP32-powered TTGO watch...and more!
+(No video)

 ## May News Roundup
 *Matt* Trentini discusses the latest MicroPython news.